 - Yes: Continue with the next step. - No: Go to step 16. - 15.
 Use the Recover Options selection to resolve the RAID configuration.
-To do this, complete the following steps: - 1.
+To do this, do the following - 1.
 On the PCI SCSI Disk Array Manager dialog, select Recovery options. - 2.
-Select Clear PCI SCSI Adapter Configuration and press F3 to clear any previous configuration data that exists on the replacement adapter. - 3.
+If a previous configuration exists on the replacement adapter, this must be cleared.
+Select Clear PCI SCSI Adapter Configuration and press F3. - 3.
 On the Recovery Options dialog, select Resolve PCI SCSI RAID Adapter Configuration. - 4.
 On the Resolve PCI SCSI RAID Adapter Configuration dialog, select Accept Configuration on Drives. - 5.
 On the PCI SCSI RAID Adapter selections menu, select the adapter that you changed. - 6.
 On the next dialog, press Enter. - 7.
-When you see the Are You Sure selection menu, press Enter to continue.
-When the recovery action is complete, the status message of OK is shown. - 8.
-If you receive a status message of Failed, verify that you selected the correct adapter, and then repeat this procedure.
-When recovery is complete, exit the operating system. - 9.
-Go to step 16. - 16.
+When you see the Are You Sure selection menu, press Enter to continue. - 8.
+You should see an OK status message when the recover is complete.
+If you get a Failed status message, verify that you selected the correct adapter, and then repeat this procedure.
+When recover is complete, exit the operating system. - 9.
+Go to 16. - 16.
 The system hardware is functioning correctly.
 Return the server to the state that the customer normally uses, such as IPL type, IPL mode, and the way the system is configured or partitioned.